DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   <img src="./images/line-map.png" />
 </p>

-That is for the first lab!
+That is it for the first lab!
 Time to take it up a notch and move to the [Lab_2 - I am going to build a wall...](../lab_2/README.md)!